 Also, be aware that your minimum offer is based on your net disposable income and equity in assets, including any dissipated asset.

-Find Out if You Qualify – Contact an Offer in Compromise Tax Attorney
+Find Out if You Qualify for Tax Relief – Contact a Tax Attorney

-If you have a tax debt and need fast and effective tax relief, contact Disparte Tax Law for a free consultation today to discuss your options.
+If you have an IRS tax debt and need fast and effective tax relief, contact a tax attorney Disparte Tax Law for a free consultation today.
+A tax attorney can review your options.
 An IRS Installment Agreement or Offer in Compromise may be suitable for you.Free Consultation